 Most commonly people are trafficked into forced labour in industries such as agriculture, construction, hospitality, manufacturing and car washes.
 Many women and girls are trafficked for sexual exploitation.

 Modern forms of slavery can include debt bondage, where a person is forced to work for free to pay off a debt, child slavery, forced marriage, domestic servitude and forced labour, where victims are made to work through violence and intimidation.
-The BBC looks at five examples of modern slavery.

 If you suspect someone is a victim of modern day slavery and they live in North Tyneside or Northumberland contact Caroline Lucas by email at [email protected] or telephone 07812 663 457.